 The WACC rates are calculated based on the risk-free rate of interest, a market risk premium and the cost of debt.
-Additionally, specific peer group information on beta factors and leverage are taken into account.
+Additionally, specific peer group information on beta factors and leverage are taken into account; changes in the leverage as a result of the initial application of IFRS 16 are taken into account appropriately.
 The composition of the peer groups used to determine beta factors is continuously reviewed and adjusted if necessary.

 PROPERTY, PLANT AND EQUIPMENT

 Property, plant and equipment is carried at cost less depreciation and – where necessary – write-downs for impairment.
 Investment grants are generally deducted from cost.
 Cost is determined on the basis of the direct and indirect costs that are directly attributable.
 Special operational equipment is reported under other equipment, operating and office equipment.
 Property, plant and equipment is depreciated using the straight-line method over its estimated useful life.
 The useful lives of items of property, plant and equipment are reviewed on a regular basis and adjusted if required.